Here’s my formula for calculating Twitter reach:

 (116 / 2523) = 4%

-What’s success in this calculation?
+What counts as success in this calculation?
 I’m setting a goal of 10.
 How would you adapt this formula?
-What are you measuring?
+What other social media metrics are you using?

 Before founding Three Ears Media, Katrina was a CMO, Technical Copywriter, and Managing Editor for leading companies like Monster, Care.com, and Randstad Worldwide.
 With 15+ years of recruitment marketing and training experience, Katrina knows how to turn talented recruiting teams into talented writers who write for people, not about work.